 The construction phase of any industry's infrastructure poses the greatest risk of ecosystem alteration.
-With proper planning and design, golf facilities can be constructed and maintained with minimal impact to existing wildlife and their habitat.
-Furthermore, facilities should be designed and constructed to maximize energy efficiency.
+In some cases the golf facility can be designed to improve overall wildlife habitat.
+In addition, facilities should be designed and constructed to maximize energy efficiency.

 Local and state regulations may be in place in your location.
-Early engagement among developers, designers, local community groups, and permitting agencies is essential to designing and constructing a golf facility that minimizes environmental impact and meets the approval process.
+Early engagement among developers, designers, local community groups, and permitting agencies minimizes delays in project completion and is essential to designing and constructing a golf facility that minimizes environmental impact and meets the approval process.